espang/spider/README.md

 # spider

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to crawl websites.

 ## Usage

-FIXME

 ## License